 We considered these alternative double strollers, but we can’t recommend them:

 Tandem Double Strollers

-- Baby Trend Sit N Stand Double Stroller–You get what you pay for here.
+- Baby Trend Sit N Stand Double Stroller–Cheap is cheap.
+You get what you pay for here.
 While the price is low, the quality just isn’t there.

 - Contours Options LT Tandem Stroller– At nearly 50 pounds, this stroller offers less in the way of strolling options, and is incredibly cumbersome when trying to put it in your car.